Question

 Status changes, waivers, and claims apply only to the exact policy and component (as matched by the checksum) where they are applied.

 There are options to apply a policy waiver to "All components" or "All applications" in an organization, but these options are not encouraged.
 When you want to use these options, it usually means that adjusting your policy rules is a better option.
+Review the options of Wavier Scoping and determine which one is best suited for your application.

 However, note that marking a vulnerability as "not applicable" silences it regardless of any change to its severity.
 A waiver on the other hand will stop only the specific violation.
 So if you waive a "security medium", for example, you can get a new violation if the vulnerabilities score later changes so it violates "security high".